Variability-finding in Rubin Data Preview 1 with LSDB: Conclusion

 \section{Conclusion}

-In this note, we presented the results of an analysis of Rubin DP1 using the LSDB framework.
-We ran two search pipelines to identify light curves exhibiting two types of behavior: exponential rise and decay, and periodic variability.
-While we found multiple objects previously detected and classified using photometric data from earlier surveys, we also discovered unclassified objects, thanks to the unsurpassed depth of LSSTComCam, and efficiency of LSDB.
+In this paper, we presented the results of a time series analysis of Rubin Data Preview 1 using the LSDB framework.
+We ran search pipelines to identify light curves exhibiting two types of behavior: exponential rise and decay, and periodic variability.
+While we found multiple objects that had previously been detected and classified using photometric data from earlier surveys, the depth of the DP1 LSSTComCam images and the efficiency of LSDB enabled us to identify an M-dwarf flare and previously unclassified eclipsing binary and variable objects as well.

+Our analysis serves as an initial proof of concept for use of LSDB to identify scientifically-interesting time-varying phenomena in data from Rubin Observatory.
+The results were quite promising given the primary limitations in this analysis -- for example, the limited area and total duration of the observations with LSSTComCam that were released in DP1.
+We anticipate a considerably richer time domain dataset with the upcoming Data Preview 2 (DP2) based on all science-grade commissioning data with LSSTCam \citep{guy_2025_15558559}.
+The transition from DP1 to DP2 will also enable a scaling test for LSDB as an intermediate step before the first Data Release for LSST.

-We also release HATS versions of the DP1 catalogs used for this analysis.
-The HATS catalogs are available for LSST data rights holders, enabling at-scale analysis of the data with LSDB. }
+Finally, we release the HATS versions of the DP1 catalogs used for this analysis.
+The HATS catalogs are available for LSST data rights holders via the Rubin Science Platform\footnote{\url{https://data.lsst.cloud}} and Rubin Independent Data Access Centers\footnote{\url{https://rtn-060.lsst.io}}, enabling at-scale analysis of the data with LSDB. }

-\facilities{Rubin:Simonyi (LSSTComCam), {ATLAS,} Blanco, Gaia.}
+\facilities{Rubin:Simonyi (LSSTComCam), ATLAS, Blanco, Gaia.}